hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 (default 'fabric-client/lib/impl/BasicCommitHandler.js')

 ### new `EndorsementHandler`
-The sending of a proposal to be endorsed may be done using a custom code.
+The sending of a proposal to be endorsed may be done using custom code.
 The fabric-client will use by default the file called `DiscoveryEndorsementHandler`.
-The endorsement handler may be changed by changing the configuration setting "endorsement-handler" by doing a `setConfigSetting()` or placing a new line in configuration JSON file that application has applied to the fabric-client configuration.
+A different endorsement handler may be used by changing the configuration setting "endorsement-handler" with the `setConfigSetting()` or placing a new line in configuration JSON file that application has applied to the fabric-client configuration.
+This will instantiate a handler located at the path provide in the attribute for all channels initialized after the call.
+The handler may also be changed using the `endorsementHandler` attribute on the `channel.initialize()` request call parameter.
+This will instantiate a handler located at the path provide in the attribute just for this channel.
 ```
+// set value in memory
 Client.setConfigSetting('endorsement-handler', '/path/to/the/handler.js');
 --or--
+// the path to an additional config file
 Client.addConfigFile('/path/to/config.json');
 // the json file contains the following line
 // "endorsement-handler": "/path/to/the/handler.js"
+--or--
+const request = {
+	target: peer,
+	discovery: true,
+	endorsementHandler: "/path/to/the/handler.js",
+	...
+}
+// request object contains the path to the handler
+channel.initialize(request);
 ```
 A endorsement handler must implement the `api.EndorsementHandler`.
 When the channel is instantiated, the channel will read the path setting and create an